pygeode/pygeode-docs/custom.rst

 Alternatively one can defined a new pygeode variable type in order to perform the operation within the pygeode context.
-This can involve more work, certainly if you are not familiar with the inner workings of Pygeode.
+This can involve more work, certainly if you are not familiar with the inner workings of PyGeode.
 This has several advantages; metadata consistency, tools for manipulating and interpreting the grids defined by an arbitrary pygeode variable, and often robustness.
 Once you get the hang of it, pygeode implementations can often be nearly as simple as a